 - Check Symplicity announcements and on-line job postings regularly.

-- Participate in Spring On-Campus Interviews (OCI) and Opportunity Forum Interviews.
+- Participate in Spring On-Campus Interviews (OCI) and the Public Sector Interview Program.

-- Attend the Opportunity Forum Table Talk to meet government and public interest employers and apply for summer positions.
+- Attend the Sector Opportunity Forum to meet government and public interest employers and apply for summer positions.

 - Apply for the judicial externship program.